Water Safe Crystals: Full List + What to Avoid (UK)

 Can clear quartz go in water?

-Clear quartz is usually one of the safer crystals for a quick rinse.
+Clear quartz is one of the safer crystals for a quick rinse.
 Still, avoid soaking and dry it immediately, especially if it has cracks, inclusions or metal settings.

 Can carnelian go in water?